pramitsingh0/hedgedoc/docs/content/how-to/develop/auth/ldap.md

 # LDAP

-LDAP authentication can be tested with the [`test-openldap`](https://github.com/rroemhild/docker-test-openldap) docker image from [rroemhild](https://github.com/rroemhild).
+If you are developing HedgeDoc and need to test something with a LDAP server you can use the [`test-openldap`](https://github.com/rroemhild/docker-test-openldap) docker image from [rroemhild](https://github.com/rroemhild).

 Simply run